ZiyadAzzaz/N_Queen_Solver/README.md

 ```
 ## 🧪 Example Output (N = 4)

+#!/bin/bash

+# This script displays the example output from the N-Queens Solver.

 Welcome to the N-Queens Solver!

  Enter the number of queens (N): 4
  Solving the 4-Queens problem...
  BFS found 2 solutions in 1.85 ms

  DFS found 2 solutions in 0.42 ms
  Here's one of the possible solutions:
  .
+Q . .

+ . . .
+Q

-Q . .. . .
-QQ . . .. .
+ Q . . .

+ . .
 Q .
  Comparison Summary:

  BFS Time: 1.85 ms

  DFS Time: 0.42 ms
  Thanks for trying the N-Queens Solver!

  Made with ❤️ by Ziyad Azzaz 🧠 (AI Course Project)

 ---